teddybear082/Godot_XR_Networking-Plus-Game/README.md

 Sprint (toggle) by clicking left thumbstick

+**Bullet Time** on and off by pressing the Y button on your right controller.
+On its own, if you do not end it yourself, bullet time only lasts for a second or two.

-Jump by clicking right thumbstick.  **When you jump, you also activate "bullet time" for a second or two.**  Try some "epic" jumps between platforms!
+Jump by clicking right thumbstick.  **When you jump, you can also activate "bullet time" for a second or two.**  Try some "epic" jumps between platforms!
 Or jump-cut some blocks or rocks  with your sword :)

 Turn in real life or with right thumb stick.
 You begin with snap turn.
 To switch to smooth turn go to the menu by the big ladder and select smooth turning on.